 Trinity offers a major and minor in English and a minor in creative writing.
 The major gives students a solid grounding in historical eras of both the British and American traditions well as in literary theory and several literary genres.

 The B. A. in English requires 39 hours from courses offered in the department with at least 15 hours coming from lower division courses and at least 21 hours from upper division classes.
-In addition, the major requires completion of the senior experience.

 A minor in English consists of a minimum of 21 semester hours of English above ENGL 1302, of which at least 12 semester hours must come from upper-division courses.

 The minor in creative writing is designed for the student who wishes to pursue an emphasis in creative writing to complement a major in another area.
 The minor requires 12 hours in creative writing, 3 hours in advanced creative writing, and 6 additional hours in writing topics.

 The minor in comparative literature is designed for students who want to pursue the study of literature unrestricted by national boundaries and conventional demarcations of culture.
 Comparative literature recognizes that all literary texts exist within the framework of world cultures and emphasizes the importance of bringing a multicultural perspective to understanding literary traditions.
 The minor requires Introduction to Comparative Literature, two language courses in a language other than English, two literature courses in a language other than English, and upper-division electives.

 The film studies minor, a 21-hour minor, recognizes film as a valuable form of cultural history.
 The discipline of film studies includes a range of activities, such as film history, film interpretation, and film theory.
 Production courses play a major role in any film studies program, and Trinity's film studies minor encourages students to take courses on video production, photography, writing, and other practical skills.